COMPREDICT-GmbH/CanLogSyncServ/README.md

 The IPC protocol is using the ZeroMQ Publisher/Subscriber pattern:
 ![alt text](https://github.com/imatix/zguide/raw/master/images/fig4.png "Publisher/Subscriber pattern")
+For this reason the ZeroMQ library is needed to receive data from the IPC sockets.

 ## Usage
 Say this DBC is given: